Give to Rice Bioengineering

-The David Hellums Memorial Fund in Bioengineering
+David Hellums Memorial Fund in Bioengineering

 Created to further enhance our research and education in Dr. Hellums’ name, this fund honors the late Dr. J. David Hellums, a distinguished Rice University academic bioengineer and former dean of the school of engineering.
 He was a pioneer in developing cardiac assist devices and in investigating the effects of shear forces on human red blood cells and platelets.
 As an insightful and encouraging mentor, Dr. Hellums was influential in propelling many Rice graduate and undergraduate students into successful careers in chemical and biomedical engineering.

-The Larry McIntire Research Fund in Bioengineering
+Larry McIntire Research Fund in Bioengineering

-This fund honors Dr. Larry V. McIntire, who is a distinguished academic biomedical engineer and was a Rice University teacher and investigator for 35 years.
+This fund honors Dr. Larry V. McIntire, a distinguished academic biomedical engineer and former Rice University teacher and investigator for 35 years.
 Dr. McIntire successfully integrated aspects of chemical engineering, molecular and cell biology, and biomedical science at the Texas Medical Center to establish the Department of Bioengineering at Rice.
 He served as the founding chair of the department and is intensely admired by colleagues and students at all levels of training.
 During his long tenure at Rice, and later as chair of the Biomedical Engineering Department at the Georgia Institute of Technology, Dr. McIntire became an international leader in bioengineering research and education.
 Many of his students have also become leaders in the field.